jowest90/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

 ## Questions
 #### What problem does Kafka help solve?
 Use a specific use case in your answer
+Kafka helps replace previous data querying for a better throughput, built-in partitioning, replication, and fault tolerance which makes it a good solution for large-scale message processing applications in real time.
+A good use case example for this is credit fraud detection for a financial company which will send alerts to a person the moment a transaction has been made and see if it was authorized or not.
 * Helpful resource: [Confluent Motivations and Use Cases](https://youtu.be/BsojaA1XnpM)

 #### What is Kafka?
+Kafka is a distributed data storage that optimizes real-time streaming data.
 * Helpful resource: [Kafka in 6 minutes](https://youtu.be/Ch5VhJzaoaI)

 #### Describe each of the following with an example of how they all fit together:
  * Topic
+   * the categories used to organize messages.
+Each topic has a name that is unique across the entire Kafka cluster.
+   Messages are sent to and read from specific topics.
+   * Example: Payments
  * Producer
+   * can application that can act as a source of data in a Kafka cluster.
+A producer can publish messages to one or more Kafka topics
+   * Example: messages
  * Consumer
+   * When multiple consumers are subscribed to a topic and belong to the same consumer group, each consumer in the group will receive messages from a different subset of the partitions in the topic
  * Broker
+   * a Kafka server that runs in a Kafka Cluster.
+Kafka Brokers form a cluster.
+   The Kafka Cluster consists of many Kafka Brokers on many servers.
+   Broker sometimes refer to more of a logical system or as Kafka as a whole
  * Partition
+   * takes the single topic log and breaks it into multiple logs, each of which can live on a separate node in the Kafka cluster.
+   This way, the work of storing messages, writing new messages, and processing existing messages can be split among many nodes in the cluster.

 #### Describe Kafka Producers and Consumers
+producers write data to topics, and consumers read data from topics
 #### How are consumers and consumer groups different in Kafka?
+Kafka consumer consumption divides partitions over consumer instances within a consumer group.
+Each consumer in the consumer group is an exclusive consumer of a “fair share” of partitions.
+This is how Kafka does load balancing of consumers in a consumer group
 * Helpful resource: [Consumers](https://youtu.be/lAdG16KaHLs)
 * Helpful resource: [Confluent Consumer Overview](https://youtu.be/Z9g4jMQwog0)

 #### How are Kafka offsets different than partitions?
+This offset acts as a unique identifier of a record within that partition, and also denotes the position of the consumer in the partition.
 #### How is data assigned to a specific partition in Kafka?
+with a key
 #### Describe immutability - Is data on a Kafka topic immutable?
+Immutability means to be unchanging over time or unable to be changed.
+Yes, the data is immutable
 #### How is data replicated across brokers in kafka?
 If you have a replication factor of 3 and 3 brokers, explain how data is spread across brokers
-* Helpful resource [Brokers and Replication factors](https://youtu.be/ZOU7PJWZU9w)
+* Helpful resource [Brokers and Replication factors](https://youtu.be/ZOU7PJWZU9w) If a broker goes down, another one will take its place as long as the replication factor is more than 1.
+* if the factor is 3, B1 will have T1/P0 & T1/P2, B2 will have T1/P1 & T1/P0, and B3 will have T1/P2 & T1/P1
 #### What was the most fascinating aspect of Kafka to you while learning?
+the fact that the data cannot be unchanged throughout its lifespan